ArmoredThirteen/PysidianSiteMaker/README.md

-# ObsidianSiteMaker
+# PysidianSiteMaker
-Python tool for turning Obsidian projects into HTML pages
+Python tool for turning Obsidian projects into HTML pages.
+It is inspired from https://github.com/obsidian-html/obsidian-html but I needed something more up to date and less advanced for my personal use case.

 ## Using PSM.py
 ### python PSM.py <configsDir> <vaultDir> <buildDir> <optional:siteDir>